alanz/ghc-exactprint/NEW-GHC.md

 #### Copy the changed files over

-Change to the current GHC git repository
+Change to the current GHC git repository (for the new version of GHC)

     $ mkdir /tmp/ghc-tests
     $ export DESTINATION=/tmp/ghc-tests
-    $ export PREVIOUS=ghc-8.6
+    $ export PREVIOUS=ghc-8.8

 Sanity check